 Based on over 70 years of historical hydrology of the American River, an analysis was performed as part of the Water Forum Agreement.
 That analysis concluded the City's contract surface water supply would be available pursuant to the City's purveyor-specific WFA.
 In times of drought and water shortage, the Water Forum analysis also assumed that urban demand would decrease as a result of increased conservation awareness and regulations and supplies would be supplemented with groundwater.
-In times of drought and water shortage, it was also assumed that urban demand would decrease as a result of increased conservation awareness and regulations and supplies would be supplemented with groundwater.
 It is expected that if the supply were to be reduced due to shortage, consistent with reductions identified in the WFA, existing surface water supply, coupled with conservation and groundwater use will be sufficient to meet citywide demands.
 This is further explained under Impact 4.12.1- 2, Availability of Water Supplies to Meet Demand in Dry Years, herein.